onedr0p/cluster-template/README.md

 📍 _If you run into problems, you can run `task ansible:nuke` to destroy the k3s cluster and start over from this point._

->DRAFTING NOTE: Query whether steps 1 and 2 are necessary to repeat here given they are part of the previous step?

 1. Verify Ansible can view your config

     ```sh